top of page

 Facts about CLN’s "minor's library card" policy:

-1. Was voted for the day before the election filing deadline; NOT "enacted" or "implemented" as the Meyer & McCrea campaign claims;
+1. CLN's trustees voted in this new policy on the day before the election filing deadline wherein two trustees were running for re-election.
+In fact, it had NOT yet been "enacted" or "implemented" as the Meyer & McCrea election campaign claimed;

 Minutes from the March 16, 2023 Trustee mtg:

-McCrea moved to adopt the Library Cards for Minors Policy dated March 16, 2023, with a target implementation date for the Children’s card July 1, 2023, and the Teen card by January 1, 2024.
+McCrea moved to adopt the Library Cards for Minors Policy dated March 16, 2023, with a target implementation date for the Children’s card July 1, 2023, and the Teen card by January 1, 2024 (p.
+4 of this LINK).

 Does CleanBooks4Kids want to ban certain kids’ books?